buggyrace/buggy-race-server/DEVELOPMENT.md

 * add a no-JS fallback div too: `<div class="ksd-no-js">`
 * finally remember to call `ksd.js` at the bottom of the page to make it happen

+### How to keep the customising pages up to date in the docs

+Go to `/admin/config-docs-helper` in any current install of the server to get the markdown for the config settings (including their default values) and copy-and-paste the section that's changed.

 ### How to run a race